Skip to contents

 #> ..- attr(*, "class")= chr [1:5] "check_success" "hub_check" "rlang_message" "message" ...

-Each <hub_check> objects contains the following elements:
+Each <hub_check> object contains the following elements:

 • message: the result message containing details about the check.